-- Learning in RE will be matched carefully to pupils' needs and prior experience. - Teachers will confidently handle religious materials so that pupils learn in engaging and enriched ways, including aspects of the joy of faith. - Assessment in RE will have a light touch, and a strong emphasis on developing shared (pupils and teacher) understanding of progress and 'next steps'. - Teaching in RE will use the widest possible range of stimulus materials, including artefacts, visits, visitors, visual materials and thinking skills strategies to engage and inspire learners. - Tasks set for pupils will include opportunities for their own creative use of artistic skills, poetry, language and expressive arts.
-This range of tasks will clearly draw their learning purposes from the heart of the curriculum for RE. - Teaching in RE will use some common themes across Key Stages 1 and 2, but wilt plan progression using the level descriptors of the LAS.
+- Teaching in RE will use the widest possible range of stimulus materials, including artefacts, visits, visitors, visual materials and thinking skills strategies to engage and inspire learners. - Tasks set for pupils will include opportunities for their own creative use of artistic skills, poetry, language and expressive arts.
+This range of tasks will clearly draw their learning purposes from the heart of the curriculum for RF. - Teaching in RE will use some common themes across Key Stages 1 and 2, but wilt plan progression using the level descriptors of the LAS.
 Pupils will be enabled to move from recognition, exploration and naming to description, connection, linking and explaining aspects of religion. - RE will often centre upon the questions of pupils and their experiences and make links to the teachings and practices of the religions selected for study. - Teaching will be explicitly sensitive to the religious (and non- religious) backgrounds of pupils in the class and seek to set the kind of environment in which learners share freely from their own experience and enter into dialogue for learning.